-During the school year, the Aurora Fiddle Society hosts a bi-weekly Friday Fiddle Jam in Yellowknife.
+During the school year, the Aurora Fiddle Society hosts a tri-weekly Fiddle Jam in Yellowknife.
 Fiddlers who are mature youth and adults, all skill levels, accompanists, and friends & family are welcome to come out and play their favorite fiddle tunes with the rest of the community, as well as learn and pick up some new tunes.

 Our tri-weekly fiddle jams are held Tuesdays from 6-8pm.
 The 6-7 pm timeslot is reserved for youth fiddlers and the 7-8pm timeslot is reserve for advanced youth and adult fiddlers.
 The jams will be taking place in the space above Fiddles and Stix (5018 52nd Street).

 - Jan 09 & 30

 - Feb 20

 A few things to keep in mind

 - Youth who attend the jam must have arranged rides home